phetsims/energy-skate-park/doc/model.md

  The model uses the Euler method to move the skater along the track each time step.
 For more information see https://en.wikipedia.org/wiki/Euler_method, and the implementation in EnergySkateParkModel.stepEuler.

+ To determine whether the skater leaves the track by going off a "jump" or by falling upsidown from a loop, the circular motion approximation is used, where the radius of curvature is the local radius of the track at a particular skater point.
+For more information, please see http://farside.ph.utexas.edu/teaching/301/lectures/node91.html regarding the circular motion approximation for modeling an object of mass moving around a circle.

 ## Friction
 Force of friction is calculated by